Search.yahoo.com redirects are caused by browser hijackers

 - Suspicious ads or push notifications start to appear on the screen during browsing sessions.

-If you noticed such changes in your browser but you are not sure that you agreed to them, we highly recommend checking if your system is infected with additional spyware-type programs like adware and browser hijackers.
+If you noticed such changes in your browser or if you are experiencing Yahoo redirect problems but you are not sure that you agreed to them, we highly recommend checking if your system is infected with additional spyware-type programs like adware and browser hijackers.

 Prevent installation of PUPs

-Potentially unwanted programs like these are often promoted via free software download sources online.
+Potentially unwanted programs like Yahoo redirect virus often promote themselves via free software download sources online.
 These sources typically make money by promoting free download managers that once in a while suggest installing or “trying” various applications.

-Such software typically advertises itself as beneficial, while in reality it is meant to collect user data and share it with ad providers.
-Later on, collected data is used to deliver intrusive ads or alter search results for the victim.
+Such software typically advertises itself as beneficial, while in reality it is seeks to collect user data and share it with ad providers.
+Later on, such data is used to deliver intrusive ads or alter search results for the victim.
 Clearly, it isn’t something computer users desire to experience on a daily basis.

 Keeping questionable browser-hijacking and/or ad-producing software on computer increases chances of clicking on “the wrong thing” and landing on even more dangerous places available in world wide web.